Dr. Curtis L. Ivery

 Dennis W. Archer Jr., Esq.

-Dennis W. Archer Jr., Esq. is Secretary of the Wayne County Airport Authority Board.
+Dennis W. Archer Jr., Esq. is the Vice Chairperson of the Wayne County Airport Authority Board.
 Archer is the CEO of Ignition Media Group, a leading integrated marketing agency based in Detroit.
 Mr. Archer is also president and founding partner of Archer Corporate Services.
 His hospitality holding company, Congress Hospitality, is creator and managing partner of award-winning Central Kitchen + Bar, located in downtown Detroit.
 Additionally, Archer is a real estate developer dedicated to giving back to the city of Detroit and its surrounding areas.

 Archer’s civic and philanthropic involvement is extensive.
 He serves on the executive committee of the Detroit Regional Chamber Board of Directors and is a past chair.
 Archer is a founder and the chairman of the Paradise Valley Foundation.
 He also holds a seat on several boards, including the General Motors Inclusion Advisory Board and the Independent Bank Corporation.